phosfuldev/cortex/README.md

     return self.model(payload["text"])[0]
 ```

 Additionally, you need to create a `requirements.txt` file to specify any dependencies.
-For an example, see [any of our examples.](https://github.com/cortexlabs/cortex/tree/0.21/examples/pytorch/text-generator)
+For a demonstration, see [any of our examples.](https://github.com/cortexlabs/cortex/tree/0.21/examples/pytorch/text-generator)

 ### 3. Define your inference API
 Just as each cluster has a YAML manifest, each API has one as well.
-Within your manifest, which we'll call `cortex.yaml`, you can specify the name of your API, the location of your Predictor script, your APIs compute resources, autoscaling behavior, prediction tracking, and more.
+Within your manifest, which we'll call `cortex.yaml`, you can specify the name of your API, the location of your Predictor script, your APIs compute resources, autoscaling behavior, monitoring config, and more.
 You can see the [full documentation here.](https://docs.cortex.dev/deployments/realtime-api/api-configuration)

 ```yaml